Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Naturally want the business to do well, as they do well when the business does
 - Not all interests are shared - conflict can arise du to differences and competing interests
 - If HR is poorly manages, employers suffer from low productivity, higher costs and possibly industrial action
+- Employees will suffer from lower wages
+- **Employer associations** represent the interest of a number of employers collectively
 -